 This Wilson Dialogue will explore the global environmental and financial effect of carbon emissions and proposed regulation.
 Experts Lewis and Metcalf will debate the pros and cons of carbon regulation through taxation, cap and trade, and other measures.
 What is the carbon footprint of your household, employer and nation?
 How would proposed regulation impact you?
 Join the dialogue to find out.

 Lectures are streamed online at http://enthompson.unl.edu/, and are available live on Lincoln Time Warner Cable digital channel #80, channel #71.16 without a cable box, UNL campus channel 4, and UNL KRNU radio 90.3 FM.
 All lectures are interpreted for the deaf and hard of hearing.

 Pre-talk is delievered by an expert on the topic in the Steinhart Room 30 minutes before each Forum.

-A cooperative project of the Cooper Foundation, The Lied Center for Performing Arts and the University of Nebraska-Lincoln
+The E.N.
+Thompson Forum on World Issues is a cooperative project of the Cooper Foundation, The Lied Center for Performing Arts and the University of Nebraska-Lincoln